 Postgraduate Institute for Medicine has been authorized by the American Academy of PAs (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
 This activity is designated for 1.0 AAPA Category 1 CME credits.
 PAs should only claim credit commensurate with the extent of their participation.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 1.0 contact hours.

 49% of people living with HIV are over age 50, with one-third of people living with HIV older than 55.

 The aging HIV population requires special consideration.
 In addition to the “normal” stresses of aging, such as social isolation, older people living with HIV face the dual threat of ageism and HIV stigma.
 Clinicians need to understand this population in order to better treat them.
 Together we can STOP (Screen, Treat, Overcome, Prevent) HIV.
-If we are not able to hold the meeting in-person, the meeting will be live streamed.

 • Should you screen your senior patients for HIV?

 • What is pre-exposure prophylaxis (PrEP) and who needs it?

 • Special circumstances when treating older adults with HIV including stigma, comorbid conditions, and pharmacotherapy.